MycroftAI/documentation/docs/mycroft-technologies/mycroft-core/plugins/tts.md

       )
 ```

-Where example_tts is is the TTS module name for the plugin, my_tts is the python module and myTTS is the class in the module to return.
+Where `example_tts` is is the TTS module name for the plugin, `my_tts` is the Python module and `myTTS` is the class in the module to return.